 Beginning May 1, ConocoPhillips no longer will be among the ranks of the Big Oil integrated producers.
 Once Phillips 66, the refining and marketing arm, spins off, the Houston-based company will become the leading pure-play explorer in North America — a position it’s ready to handle, incoming CEO Ryan Lance said last week.

-Lance, who now leads international exploration and production (E&P) led a conference call with energy analysts to discuss the "new" company, which in North America will be sharply focused on liquids-rich opportunities both in the onshore and in the Gulf of Mexico (GOM), he said.
+Lance, who now leads international exploration and production (E&P) led a conference call with energy analysts to discuss the “new” company, which in North America will be sharply focused on liquids-rich opportunities both in the onshore and in the Gulf of Mexico (GOM).

 “Exploration will be driven by long-term growth,” said Lance.
 Like many of the bigger producers, ConocoPhillips has quietly and steadily built its unconventional portfolio.
 Last year alone it added 600,000 net acres in several plays, including the Niobrara and Wolfcamp formations.

 Seven pilot programs are under way in unconventional plays across North America.
 The company also has ramped up an exploration effort in Australia’s Canning Basin, considering an emerging unconventional play as well as Poland, where it’s progressing a pilot program.

 But it’s North America where the bulk of its focus will be to 2016.
 Twenty-six percent of North American output will come from liquids-rich U.S. unconventionals in the Eagle Ford and Bakken shales, as well as the Permian Basin by then, said Lance.

 “We just really have scratched the surface right now,” he said.
 “We’ve got to work on that.
 You want to be certainly a first mover or a very, very fast follower, and that’s our intention.”
 North America is especially “impactful,” said Lance, with 3-5% production compound average growth return projected from high-return programs.
 The company’s technical strengths, he said, are in unconventionals, the Arctic and in heavy oil.